 GOAL A Quality and variety of housing.
-The City of Novi is known for its high-quality residential neighborhoods, ensure the availability of a wide range of attractive housing choices prot traffic, and other impacts of non-residential development.
-Encourage the neighborhood open space and neighborhood commercial goods and see motorized travel. tected from noise, ne development of A1 Continue to rezone properties in the southwest quadrant for low- density development consistent with the recommended density on the Future Land Map to protect natural features and open space.
-Planning Commission A2 Implement a general Planned Unit Development (PUD) land development option that encourages a variety of "missing middle" housing typologies in the same development site and mixed-use developments.
-Planning Commission A3 Continue to invest federal Community Development Block Grant (CDBG) funds in target neighborhoods for housing rehabilitation.
-Community Development A4 Evaluate the zoning ordinance for small lot housing development around Walled Lake to reduce nonconformities and allow for context- sensitive design.
+The City of Novi is known for its high-quality residential neighborhoods.
+It should strive to ensure the availability of a wide range of attractive housing choices protected from noise, traffic, and other impacts of non-residential development.
+Encourage the development of neighborhood open space and neighborhood commercial goods and services to minimize motorized travel.
+A1 Continue to rezone properties in the southwest quadrant for low-density development consistent with the recommended density on the Future Land Map to protect natural features and open space.
+Planning Commission City Council A2 Implement a general Planned Unit Development (PUD) land development option that encourages a variety of "missing middle" housing typologies in the same development site and mixed-use developments.
+Planning Commission City Council A3 Continue to invest federal Community Development Block Grant (CDBG) funds in target neighborhoods for housing rehabilitation.
+Community Development A4 Evaluate the zoning ordinance for small lot housing development around Walled Lake to reduce nonconformities and allow for context-sensitive design.
 Planning Commission A5 Amend the zoning ordinance to encourage "age-in-place" housing types, considering experts' recommendations, to include affordable options such as low-maintenance detached single-family homes, attached single-family homes, and townhouses.
-Planning Commission A6 Increase housing densities to 40 units or more per acre in the proposed mixed-use planned unit development area to create "walkable density" environments.
-Planning Commission A7 Continue to coordinate planning efforts with the Parks & Recreation Department to ensure convenient non-motorized access to neighborhood parks and natural areas.
-Planning Staff A8 Consider ordinance changes to permit limited-size attached accessory dwelling units on single-family residential lots.
-Planning Commission
+Planning Commission City Council A6 Explore opportunities to increase housing density in the proposed mixed-use planned unit development area to create "walkable density" environments.
+Planning Commission City Council A7 Continue to coordinate planning efforts with the Parks & Recreation Department to ensure convenient non-motorized access to neighborhood parks and natural areas.
+Planning Staff A8 Consider ordinance changes to permit attached accessory dwelling units in limited, appropriate areas with appropriate restrictions.
+Planning Commission City Council